In your apps for Office, you may sometimes have unexpected behavior.

 You may also receive an error message if the existing graphics import filter is missing, corrupted, or incompatible.
-For more information, see I get a missing or corrupt graphics filter or media player error message?

 If you sent your document through e-mail or copied it to a network file server, and your picture or clip is linked and not embedded, send the picture or clip files through e-mail with your document, or copy the picture or clip files to the same network file folder that contains your document.